 Why is this important?

-Monitoring viral activity in wastewater gives public health officials the ability to identify changing infection trends for some viruses, on average showing changes well before those same changes in trends are seen in clinical cases Wastewater monitoring data can help local public health agencies identify outbreak trends early, direct prevention efforts to where they are most needed, and provide additional insight into disease spread that complements other public health surveillance data.
+Monitoring viral activity in wastewater gives us the ability to identify changing infection trends for some viruses before those same changes in trends are seen in clinical cases.
+Wastewater monitoring data can help identify outbreak trends early, direct prevention efforts to where they are most needed, and provide additional insights into disease spread that complement other public health surveillance data.
 Health departments, community leaders, and individuals can use wastewater monitoring data to make decisions about how best to protect their community.

 Compared to other surveillance systems, wastewater testing: